Emmo95/MedCare/docs/architecture.md

 Public access should only be introduced where required by the application or business.

+Security requirements for the Azure platform and hybrid environment will be defined in the security design documentation.

 ---

 ## Monitoring Architecture

-Monitoring is centralized to provide visibility across the Azure environment.
+Monitoring is centralized to provide visibility across the Azure environment and, where possible, the wider hybrid infrastructure.

 The platform will use Azure monitoring services to collect: